marionzr/nzr.toolbox/README.md

 * ReflectionUtils
 * StringUtils

+#### v1.1.0
+Added null check for some extension methods.

 ## Know Issues

 There are no known issues so far.
-The tests were written as a how-to guide but also to cover almost 100% of the code (currently 99.5% (635 of 638) line covered and 99.2% (248 of 250) branch covered).
+The tests were written as a how-to guide but also to cover almost 100% of the code (currently 99.5% (680 of 683) line covered and 99.3% (290 of 292) branch covered).